Secret Cabinet Council

-The Secret Cabinet Council (German: Geheimer Kabinettsrat, also translated "Privy Cabinet Council") in Nazi Germany was a nine-member governmental body created on 4 February 1938.
-The Council was established by decree of Adolf Hitler with the supposed purpose of advising him on foreign policy.
-It was established ostensibly as a sort of “super cabinet” of close foreign policy advisors.
-In reality, the Council was a paper organization without any real power and never actually met.
+The Secret Cabinet Council (also translated "Privy Cabinet Council") in Nazi Germany was a nine-member governmental body created on 4 February 1938.
+The council was established by decree of Adolf Hitler with the supposed purpose of advising him on foreign policy.
+It was established ostensibly as a sort of "super cabinet" of close foreign policy advisors.
+In reality, the council was a paper organization without any real power and never actually met.